Homemade Coconut Milk Shampoo and Body Wash Featured on CoconutOil.com

 2 tsp. sweet almond oil

 Mix all three ingredients together and place in a shower-safe bottle.
 I like the small plastic pump bottles or squirt bottles (look for BPA-free bottles).
 Before each use, you will need to shake the bottle gently to get the ingredients combined again, as the coconut milk will separate as it sits.
 When using, you don’t need much.
 Depending on the length of your hair, as teaspoon might be the most you need.
 This shampoo lathers richly and a little goes a long way.
 For a body wash, use a little on a wash cloth or a shower pouf.
-The shampoo and body wash should keep 2-4 weeks in the shower.
+The shampoo and body wash should keep 1 week in the shower.
+You can also store it in the fridge between uses to preserve it longer.

 Tea Tree Shampoo